Formatted output

 ~Nd

-argument is an integer, which is printed as a signed decimal number, shifted right N decimal places.
+argument is an arithmetic expression, whose value (which must be an integer), is printed as a signed decimal number, shifted right N decimal places.
 If N is omitted, it defaults to 0.
-If N is 0, the decimal point is not printed.
+If N is 0, no decimal point is printed.

 ~ND